 - yarning to your local healthcare worker

-- using the online vaccine clinic finder to find your nearest clinic
+- using the online health Service Finder to find your nearest clinic.

 Vaccination is your choice

 COVID-19 can be serious and cause long-term health problems.